 Pisa is a great city to visit from Florence, as it’s a quick train ride that doesn’t even need to be purchased in advance.
 You can see it relatively quickly, including its famous leaning tower, and be back in Florence for dinner along the River Arno.
 Besides that, Bologna is another wonderful city just about 40 minutes away by high-speed train.

 What is the best time of year to visit Florence?

 Since this isn’t a seaside destination that requires the summer heat, there are few bad times of year to visit Florence.
 Note that July and August will be incredibly busy and hot.

 Spring is an excellent time to visit, as the air warms up and flowers bloom.
 December is lovely if you want to see the city decorated for Christmas.

 Is Florence an expensive place to visit?

 If you want to stay at the Four Seasons or St. Regis, it can certainly be very expensive!
-However, there are a ton of great hotels and vacation rentals in Florence that are much friendlier on the budget traveler’s wallet.
+However, many great hotels and vacation rentals in Florence are much friendlier on the budget traveler’s wallet.
 There’s usually little to no need to take public transportation, and while food prices may be high in the city center, you can find great value by going a bit further.